- 1 Article Summary: Moving to Dubai from UK

 Step 1: Initial Consultation and Relocation Planning

 The first step when you move to Dubai from UK is to book a consultation with an experienced relocation advisor.
-We assess your lifestyle needs, career goals and financial situation to create a tailored relocation strategy.
+We assess your lifestyle needs, career goals and financial situation to create a tailored relocation strategy, supported by a proven checklist from the moving abroad from the UK guide to help you plan documents, timing and financial steps before you relocate.

 Step 2: Choosing the Right UAE Residence Visa